acaramia/networkScratch/README.md

 Simple Scratch Extension to share variables across different computers.

-Variables are saved and shared thanks to mysql8.db4free.net
+Variables are saved and shared thanks to mysql8.db4free.net in Mysql version or share via http in http version

 # usage